boxyhq/jackson/README.md

 - defaultRedirectUrl: The redirect URL to use in the IdP login flow.
 Jackson will call this URL after completing an IdP login flow.
 - redirectUrl: JSON encoded array containing a list of allowed redicrect URLs.
 Jackson will disallow any redirects not on this list (or not the default URL above).
 - tenant: Jackson supports a multi-tenant architecture, this is a unique identifier you set from your side that relates back to your customer's tenant.
 This is normally an email, domain, an account id or user id.
-product: Jackson support multiple products, this is a uniqie identifier you set from your side that relates back to the product your customer is using.
+- product: Jackson support multiple products, this is a uniqie identifier you set from your side that relates back to the product your customer is using.

+The response returns a json with `client_id` and `client_secret` that can be stored against your tenant and product for a more secure OAuth 2.0 flow.

+# OAuth 2.0 Flow
+Jackson has been designed to abstract the SAML login flow as a pure OAuth 2.0 flow.
+This means it's compatible with any standard OAuth 2.0 library out there, both client side and server side.
+It is important to remember that SAML is configured per customer unlike OAuth 2.0 where you can have a single OAuth app supporting logins for all customers.

+Jackson also supports the PKCE authorization flow (https://oauth.net/2/pkce/), so you can protect your SPAs.